• Skip to primary navigation

 I am going to explain what the main differences are between these two skirts.

 Firstly, it should be recognized that, while they belong to the same category of skirts, straight and pencil skirts differ in terms of how they fit the body.
 Pencil skirts tend to fit the body much more tightly than their straight counterparts.
-Straight and pencil skirts also vary in the way they are styled.
+Straight skirt vs pencil skirt also vary in the way they are styled.
 The latter incorporates various types of distinctive fine pleats.

 Moreover, straight and pencil skirts can be seen to appear quite dissimilar.
 The most noticeable difference lies in the way they flare out at the bottom: straight skirts boast a flare, whereas pencil skirts tend to remain fitted.
 Furthermore, these skirts can even be found in different materials.
 Although one can certainly come across dresses made with a combination of materials, it is not as common.